Dancers of the Cleveland Ballet Company

-Lauren Stenroos, originally from Bath, Ohio, is thrilled to be returning to Cleveland Ballet for her second season.
-She began her training with the Cuyahoga Valley Youth Ballet under Nan and Mia Klinger.
-While at CVYB, she performed in original ballets by Tom Gold, Francis Patrelle, James Sewell, Michael Vernon, Bill Hastings, John Selya, and Tom Evert.
-She also attended summer programs on scholarship at Chautauqua Institute, Richmond Ballet, Central Pennsylvania Youth Ballet, and Cleveland San Jose Ballet.
-She received her B.A. in Dance with a minor in Music Composition from Mercyhurst University.
-Since then, she has danced professionally with Lake Erie Ballet, Nashville Ballet, Dayton Ballet, Ballet Montana, Texture Contemporary Ballet, and James Sewell Ballet.
-She has enjoyed performing in many of the full length classical ballets and has also danced in works by George Balanchine, Gerald Arpino, Septime Webre, Paul Vasterling, Jon Rodriguez, Stuart Sebastian, James Sewell, Chris Hannon, Amy Seiwert, Gina Patterson, and Lesley Bories-Scalise.
-Last season at Cleveland Ballet she originated the roles of ‘Sugar Plum Fairy’ in the Nutcracker and ‘Swanilda’ in Ramon Oller’s world premiere of Coppelia.
-In addition to dancing, she composes music and has written many original compositions for choreography.
-Lauren is also pilates certified through Pilates by Murphys and teaches mat and reformer classes.
+Lauren is a founding member of Cleveland Ballet and returns for her third season after dancing the role of Hippolyta in A Midsummer Night’s Dream, the lead role of Swanilda in Cleveland Ballet’s Coppélia and in Past Present Future.
+She began her training in Akron with the Cuyahoga Valley Youth Ballet under Nan and Mia Klinger and performed in original ballets by Tom Gold, Francis Patrelle, James Sewell, Michael Vernon, Bill Hastings, John Selya, and Tom Evert.
+She has danced professionally with Lake Erie Ballet, Nashville Ballet, Dayton Ballet, Ballet Montana, Texture Contemporary Ballet, and James Sewell Ballet.
+Lauren has danced in works by George Balanchine, Gerald Arpino, Septime Webre, Paul Vasterling, Jon Rodriguez, Stuart Sebastian, James Sewell, Chris Hannon, Amy Seiwert, Gina Patterson, and Lesley Bories-Scalise.
+She received her B.A. in Dance with a minor in Music Composition from Mercyhurst.

 Nurlan was a principal dancer with the Pittsburgh Ballet Theatre.
 Abougaliev was born in Kazakhstan, studied at Almaty Ballet Academy where he trained on the system of the famous Vaganova and received a full syllabus of classical ballet, including character, pas de deux, music, history of ballet.